lutraconsulting/qgis-quick-demo-app/README.md

 # qgis-quick-demo-app
-Android GIS application with usage of QgsQuick
+Android GIS application with usage of QgsQuick.

 # Building on Linux

 ## Build QGIS with Quick Library

-1. check out `qgis-quick-library` branch from Peter Petrik's QGIS repository: https://github.com/PeterPetrik/QGIS
+1. check out `master` branch from QGIS repository: https://github.com/qgis/QGIS

-   (hopefully soon the branch will be merged to QGIS master)

-2. configure and compile QGIS with Quick library - this will install the libs to `/home/bob/apps`:
+2. configure and compile QGIS with Quick library with flag -DWITH_QUICK=TRUE.
+Additionally, you can use to speed-up the build with some flags (see below).
+This will install the libs to `/home/bob/apps`:

    ```
    mkdir build
    cd build
-   cmake -G Ninja -DWITH_QUICK=TRUE -DWITH_GUI=FALSE -DWITH_DESKTOP=FALSE -DCMAKE_PREFIX_PATH=/home/bob/apps ..
+   cmake \
+   -GNinja \
+   -DWITH_QUICK=TRUE \
+   -DCMAKE_PREFIX_PATH=/home/bob/apps \
+   -DWITH_GUI=FALSE \
+   -DWITH_QTWEBKIT=FALSE \
+   -DENABLE_TESTS=FALSE \
+   -DWITH_BINDINGS=FALSE \
+   ..
    ninja install
    ```